silviamaggi/smd-com/_posts/2020-06-24-ux-of-contact-lenses-containers.md

 ## UX and Usability Considerations

-One important consideration is for people with **colour blindness**.
-Either they won’t be able to recognise the **colour**, or it’ll be less meaningful to them.
+One important consideration is for people with colour blindness.
+Either they won’t be able to recognise the colour, or it’ll be less meaningful to them.

-Another important consideration is about the **typeface**.
-For many, it’ll be tricky to distinguish which letter is on the lid when the typeface is too **thin** or **small**.
+Another important consideration is about the typeface.
+For many, it’ll be tricky to distinguish which letter is on the lid when the typeface is too thin or small.

-The curved shape is significant because it makes it possible to tell which side should be in front of the person through a **visual** and **tactile experience**.
+The curved shape is significant because it makes it possible to tell which side should be in front of the person through a visual and tactile experience.

-The shape and the letter L for _left_ combined with the colour of the right lid are the crucial elements that **define** the **user experience** of the contact lenses container.
-When their implementation is correct, I know that I’m going to apply my lenses **correctly**.
+The shape and the letter L for _left_ combined with the colour of the right lid are the crucial elements that define the user experience of the contact lenses container.
+When their implementation is correct, I know that I’m going to apply my lenses correctly.

 ## Conclusions

-Always give people **more than one way** to achieve their goals, and avoid relying on non-universal features like colour.
+Always give people more than one way to achieve their goals, and **avoid relying on non-universal features like colour**.

-Sometimes, sticking to pre-existing **conventions** is good, but it doesn’t necessarily mean never to **innovate**.
-Give people enough **clues** and test, test, test.
+Sometimes, sticking to pre-existing conventions is good, but it doesn’t necessarily mean never to innovate.
+Give people enough clues and test, test, test.

 The inspiration for this posts series comes from the best-selling book _[The Design of Everyday Things](https://www.goodreads.com/book/show/840.The_Design_of_Everyday_Things){:target="_blank" rel="noopener"}_ by Donald A. Norman.
 It’s a compelling read for anyone interested in design, psychology and understanding what makes the user experience of everyday things good as opposed to bad.